AvIsrael/web_poject_4/README.md

 >* Popup viewer for viewing fullsize images;
 >* Implemented deleting cards on pushing bin icon;
 >* Added function that change state of like icon.
->* Added function that change state of like icon.

 ### *Added adaptive design for different screen dimensions.*